 Yes, if you have applied for more than one non-selective UvA programme via Studielink, you can take part in Matching for each of these programmes.

-We recommend matching for your first choice of programme.
-UvA Matching is not intended to be a study choice activity; you must make your decision before 1 May.
-If you are not sure which programme you'd like to do, we recommend taking part in the informational activities focused on helping you choose the right degree programme (Bachelor's Day, taster sessions and shadowing).
+Note that UvA Matching is not intended to be your sole study choice activity; you must make your decision before 1 May.
+If you are not sure which programme you'd like to do, we recommend taking part in our informational activities focused on helping you choose the right degree programme (Bachelor's Week, taster sessions and shadowing).

 How much time will I have to spend on UvA Matching?